orbs-network/orbs-spec/behaviors/flows/voting.md

 The flow describes the voting for Guardians and Validators in Orbs.

 ## Participants in this flow
+* Validator Candidate
+  * A node that registered
-* Validators (candidates)
+* Validator Nominee
-  * A set of nodes that underwent due-diligence.
+  * A Validator Candidate that was approved and participates in the election.
 * Elected Validators
-  * A Validator candidate that received enough votes.
+  * Validators elected for next election term.
 * Guardian
+  * An account registered to a Guardian
-  * An account that actively participates in Orbs voting.
+  * Actively participates in Orbs voting.
-  * An account is considered an active voter for a period of ACTIVE_VOTING_PERIOD days after voting.
-  * Option to require active voters to undergo due-diligence.
 * Stakeholder
-  * An Orbs account / stakeholder that selected an active voter or another account (delegatee) to act on its behalf.
+  * An Orbs account / stakeholder that selected an active voter or another account (agent) to act on its behalf.
 * Agent
   * An Orbs account that another account delegated its voting to.